Chris Waller (horse trainer)

-Chris Waller (born 5 March 1974), is a Hall of Fame trainer in Australian Thoroughbred racing best known for training the racemare Winx, a four-time winner of Australian Horse of the Year honours.
+Chris Waller (born 5 March 1973), is a Hall of Fame trainer in Australian Thoroughbred racing best known for training the racemare Winx, a four-time winner of Australian Horse of the Year honours.

 Background

-Chris Waller grew up on his parents' dairy farm in Himatangi, near Palmerston North.
+Born in New Zealand, Chris Waller grew up on his parents' dairy farm in Himatangi, near Palmerston North.
 He became interested in racing watching horses such as Melbourne Cup winner Kiwi and jockeys such as Jimmy Cassidy.

 Waller worked for Foxton-based horse trainer, Patrick ("Paddy") Busuttin who was known for his top stayer Castletown.
 He progressed to stable foreman and when Busuttin moved to Singapore, Waller commenced training on his own account.
 His first winner was Go Morgan at Trentham Racecourse in 1997.

+Waller's New Zealand training statistics were: